- Search The Registry

 From New York City, he received his early education at the African Free School.
 Though his academic credentials were exceptional, Smith was effectively barred from American Colleges because he was Black.
 Thus, Smith entered Glasgow University in Scotland in 1832 and earned three academic degrees, including a doctorate in medicine.
 He also gained a reputation in the Scottish anti-slavery movement as an officer of the Glasgow Emancipation Society.learn more

-The birth of Eliza Bryant in 1827 is celebrated on this date.
-She was a Black abolitionist and businesswoman.
+The birth of Louis Charles Roudanez in 1823 is celebrated on this date.
+He was a Black Creole of color physician, civic leader, and news publisher.learn more